How these 3 hashtags from Black Twitter changed America

 Black women are instrumental to Black Twitter, as the power of these hashtags attest.
 "MeToo," first coined by activist Tarana Burke, was amplified by countless women speaking out against sexual harassment and abuse.

-And #MuteRKelly, a hashtag that became popular in 2017, is still reverberating in 2023, as the singer R. Kelly is facing an additional 25 years in prison.
+And #MuteRKelly, a hashtag that became popular in 2017, is still reverberating in 2023, as the singer R. Kelly faces additional prison time.
 The 56-year-old former R&B star was convicted on a number of charges in 2021 and 2022, including three counts of producing child pornography.

 While R. Kelly's conduct was something Black Twitter had whispered about in the past, it came to forefront when the hashtag ignited outrage and action over the allegations against the singer.